brauliobo/futon/README.md

 # Futon

-A simple learning app for Math, Portuguese, and English.
+A simple learning app for Math, Portuguese, and English with intuitive navigation and smart lesson selection.

 ## Disciplines
 - **math**: canonical levels 7A–O